 - Facial Cosmetic Acupuncture

-- Automated MicroNeedling (also known as Collagen Induction Therapy or CIT) is a new innovation in aesthetic medicine for the treatment of fine lines, acne scars and improvement of the skin’s overall appearance.
-During this procedure, tiny needles are used to create controlled micro-injuries to the skin in order to produce collagen and elastin.
+- Automated Microneedling (also known as Collagen Induction Therapy or CIT) is a new innovation in aesthetic medicine for the treatment of fine lines, acne scars and improvement of the skin’s overall appearance.
+During this natural aesthetics procedure, tiny needles are used to create controlled micro-injuries to the skin in order to produce collagen and elastin.
 The skin’s repair process results in a thicker dermis with the appearance of softer wrinkles.
-Eclipse MicropenTM also creates superficial micro-channels which allow topical gels, creams and serums to be absorbed more effectively into the skin.
+Microneedling also creates superficial micro-channels which allow topical gels, creams and serums to be absorbed more effectively into the skin.

 What are the benefits?

 - The benefits of microneedling are a reduction in the appearance of fine lines and wrinkles, younger looking skin with fewer signs of aging.
-Eclipse Micropen TM also has a positive effect on hyperpigmentation as well as on hypopigmentation, acne scars, traumatic scars and stretch marks and generally creates a fresher appearance or glow to the skin.
+Microneedling also has a positive effect on hyperpigmentation as well as on hypopigmentation, acne scars, traumatic scars and stretch marks and generally creates a fresher appearance or glow to the skin.

 What areas of the body can I get treatment done?

-- Eclipse MicropenTM can be used on all parts of the body face, neck, décolleté, arms, hands, legs, abdomen and back.
+- Microneedling can be performed on all parts of the body face, neck, décolleté, arms, hands, legs, abdomen, and back.

 How is the procedure done?

-- A sterile needle tip containing 12 tiny micro needles is attached to the Eclipse Micropen TM.
+- A sterile needle tip containing 12 tiny microneedles is attached to the microneedling device.
 Your skincare professional will apply a thin layer of topical gel to your skin and select the appropriate treatment depth based on your unique needs.
 Next, in a single motion, the pen will be gently pressed against the skin while simultaneously gliding in one direction until the entire treatment area has been covered.

 What does it feel like?

-- The feeling associated with the Eclipse Micropen is similar to light sandpaper being moved across the skin.
+- The feeling associated with microneedling is similar to light sandpaper being moved across the skin.

 - While some areas are more sensitive than others, the speed of the reciprocating needle tip reduces discomfort while the applied hydrating gel also makes the treatment more tolerable.